Sensory Play: What Is It and Why Is It Important for Kids?

 You know your child and your home best, so take a moment before you start playing to check the play area for any trouble they might get into.

-Benefits Of Sensory Play
+More Benefits of Sensory Play

 Young girl doing sensory play